Application Opens: July 10, 2023

 - Applicants must be active members of the AAS

-- The awardee must not be a principal investigator on a NIH R01 or a VA Merit Review Grant and may not hold a career development type of award
+- The awardee must not be a principal investigator on a NIH R01 or a VA Merit Review Grant and may not hold a career development type of award.
+This proposal may be submitted to other funding sources for support, but this must be acknowledged on the application form.
+Submission for support elsewhere will not affect the evaluation of this proposal.

-- A Cover Letter outlining their career development plan, their short and long-term career goals, and their plans for interacting with their mentors/collaborators
+- Cover Letter (Limit: 1 page) – Must outline your career development plan, short and long-term career goals, and plans for interacting with their mentors/collaborators

 - abstract for research proposal